portrait

 In this part of the series, we’ve made EasyScript a fully-fledged language, with a parser, and a first-class citizen of the GraalVM polyglot ecosystem.

-In the next part of the series, we will finally start making EasyScript look more like a real programming language – we will add support for variables.
+In the next part of the series, we will finally start making EasyScript look more like a real programming language – we will add support for (global) variables.

 This article is part of a tutorial on GraalVM's Truffle language implementation framework.